gxiaolab/L-GIREMI/README.md

 ### Reference data

-Be aware to use reference files with same assembly version and the same chromosome name pattern in all the process.
+Users should make sure to use reference files with the same assembly version and the same chromosome naming convention in all the processes.

 #### Genome fasta file

-The L-GIREMI requires a genome fasta file as input.
-For human genome, the fasta file can be obtained from [UCSC](https://hgdownload.cse.ucsc.edu/goldenpath/hg38/chromosomes/) or [NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/).
+L-GIREMI requires a genome fasta file as input.
+For the human genome, the fasta file can be obtained from [UCSC](https://hgdownload.cse.ucsc.edu/goldenpath/hg38/chromosomes/) or [NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/).
 The fasta file should include sequences from all the chromosomes.

 #### SNP vcf file

-The L-GIREMI will use SNP vcf file to get putative heterozygous SNPs. dbSNP vcf are a possible reference.
-And it's even better to use sample specific SNP vcf files.
-The vcf files should be converted into bcf format, sorted, and indexed.
+L-GIREMI will use a SNP vcf file to get putative heterozygous SNPs.
+A vcf of dbSNP is acceptable.
+Alternatively, the users can provide a sample-specific SNP vcf file, if available.
+The vcf file should be converted into the bcf format, sorted, and indexed.

-The following is a example to convert the dbSNP chromosomes into UCSC chromosomes.
+The following is an example flow to obtain dbSNP vcf and convert the dbSNP chromosome names into UCSC format.

 ```{bash}
 wget "https://ftp.ncbi.nih.gov/snp/latest_release/VCF/GCF_000001405.38.gz"